Goals

 The second half of the lab period is directed toward the breadboard circuit needed for Assignment 2, a clock implemented on a 4-digit 7-segment display unit.

-The lab exercise below guides you in stages and has you test each stage before moving on.
+This lab exercise guides you in stages and has you test each stage before moving on.
 This "test as you go" strategy is the hallmark of a great engineer.
 Do not cut corners in a mad rush to finish the entire circuit in lab!
-The goal for the lab session is that you understand the schematic, get a solid start on wiring it up, and leave lab ready to complete the rest on your own.
+Prioritize using the time in lab to understand the circuit and get practice with wiring and testing one step at a time.
+Take away a solid understanding and you'll leave lab ready to complete the rest on your own.

 4a) Theory of operation